p-costa/SNaC/src/INFO_INPUT.md

 Setting up a multi-block simulation involves two input files:

-1. `dns.in`    which sets up the governing parameters that are common to all blocks, *block-independent parameters*.
+1. `dns.in`,    which sets up the governing parameters that are common to all blocks, *global parameters*.
-2. `block.???` files located in the `geo/` folder, which set up *block-dependent parameters*.
+2. `block.???`, files located in the `geo/` folder, which set up *block-specific parameters*.

 ---
 ---